robsonsmartins/usbflashprog/README.md

 ## Firmware Project

 The most up-to-date firmware project can be accessed here: [Firmware Project of the USB Flash/EPROM Programmer](https://github.com/robsonsmartins/usbflashprog/blob/main/firmware/).

+Instructions on how to build the firmware are described in following document: [Firmware Build Instructions](https://github.com/robsonsmartins/usbflashprog/blob/main/firmware/BUILD.md).

 ## Software Project